-- 1. Train students to assist the dentist in the dental office.

-- 2. Train students in six major areas:

-- a.
-Anatomy and Physiology

-- b.
-Dental/Medical Terminology

-- c.
-Chair side Assisting/Operative Procedures

-- d.
-Radiology Techniques

-- e.
-Laboratory Techniques

-- f.
-Dental Office Procedures

-- 3. Provide students with practical experience (hands on) in concert with their classroom training.

-- 4. Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the dental field.

-- 5. Provide an internship program where students can develop and refine skills learned in the classroom.
+- 1. Train students to assist the dentist in the dental office. - 2.
+Train students in six major areas: - a.
+Anatomy and Physiology - b.
+Dental/Medical Terminology - c.
+Chair side Assisting/Operative Procedures - d.
+Radiology Techniques - e.
+Laboratory Techniques - f.
+Dental Office Procedures - 3.
+Provide students with practical experience (hands on) in concert with their classroom training. - 4.
+Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the dental field. - 5.
+Provide an internship program where students can develop and refine skills learned in the classroom.
 This program will normally be completed in 32 weeks/48 weeks for part time.
 Upon successful completion of this program, students will be issued a certificate.

-Total Semester Credits: 29.0 Contact Hours: 911

-All prospective students must pass an entrance exam prior to enrollment

-\Day and evening hours are available at the Earth City campus; only day hours are available at the Fenton Campus.
+Total Semester Credits: 29.0 Contact Hours: 911 All prospective students must pass an entrance exam prior to enrollment Day and evening hours are available at the Earth City campus; only day hours are available at the Fenton Campus.
 This program offers two methods of delivery: residential and an online/blended format (37% online, 63% residential).
-Required Courses:

-DA:101 Anatomy and Physiology DA:131 Dental Laboratory Procedures DA:120 Dental/Medical Terminology DA:139 Dental Office Procedures DA:126 Dental Radiology Procedures DA:143 Chairside Assisting / Operative Procedures DA:128 Infection Control in Dentistry DA:145 Pharmacology Internship

-VETERINARY TECHNICIAN PROGRAM

-Associate of Occupational Science Degree
+Students are responsible for researching what is required for employment in this field other states Required Courses: Anatomy and Physiology DA:131 Dental Laboratory Procedures Dental/Medical Terminology DA:139 Dental Office Procedures Dental Radiology Procedures DA:143 Chairside Assisting / Operative Procedures Infection Control in Dentistry DA:145 Pharmacology Internship Dental/Medical Terminology Dental Radiology Procedures Dental/Medical Terminology DA:139 Dental Radiology Procedures DA:143 Infection Control in Dentistry DA:145 VETERINARY TECHNICIAN PROGRAM Associate of Occupational Science Degree

-Fenton Campus
+Fenton Campus OBJECTIVES:

 - 1. Train students to assist the veterinarian in the veterinary office.

 - 2. Train students in seven major areas:

 - a.
 Anatomy and Physiology

 - b.
 Pathology

 - c.
 Assisting Skills

 - d.
 Laboratory Techniques

 - e.
 Office Procedures

 - f.
 Surgery

 - g.
 Public Health

 - 3. Provide students with practical experience (hands on) in concert with their classroom training.

 - 4. Provide training and counseling in professionalism, appearance, and decorum necessary to secure employment in the paramedical field.

 - 5. Provide an internship program and clinical rotations where students can develop and refine skills learned in the classroom.

 This program will normally be completed in 64 weeks.
 Upon successful completion of this program, students will be issued an Associate Degree.

 All prospective students must pass an entrance exam prior to enrollment

+Contact Hours: 1440

-Total Semester Credits: 73.5 Contact Hours: 1440
+Total Semester Credits: 73.5

+This program offers two methods of delivery: residential and an online/blended format (65% online, 35% residential).
+Students are responsible for researching what is required for employment in this field other states

+Required Courses: